Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Academic Search Complete

    * - Aggregator
-     - A type of content provider that hosts content from multiple publishers, delivers content direct to customers, and is paid for this service by customers.
+     - A type of content provider that hosts content from multiple publishers, delivers content directly to customers, and is paid for this service by customers.
      - EBSCOhost, Gale, Lexis Nexis, ProQuest

    * - ALPSP